 How are you qualified to help me?

 I am licensed by the Texas State Board of Examiners of Professional Counseling and I am also a Texas Certified Mediator.
 I have experienced my own trials and tribulations so my counseling is based on multiple theoretical practices in addition to overcoming personal adversity and life experiences.

 My partner and I are having various problems.
 Should we be in individual counseling or come together?

-I would initially work with both of you together to identify the root of the challenges to determine if it is a marital problem.
-Occasionally, you may want to engage in individual counseling to resolve individual challenges.
+Initially, I meet with both of you together to identify the root of the challenges to determine if it is a marital problem.
+Occasionally, I may recommend you engage in individual counseling to resolve individual challenges.

-Therapy will goals are unique and geared towards your individual needs.
-The first session with couples is 75 minutes and you can expect to discuss the current events happening in your life, your personal history relevant to your challenges, and identify the goals you want to accomplish.
+Therapy goals are unique and customized to meet your individual needs.
+The first session with couples is 80 minutes and you can expect to discuss the current events happening in your life, your personal history relevant to your challenges, and identify the goals you want to accomplish.

 Follow-up appointments are 50 minutes and we start to dive into the problem and start the work.
 The average amount of time varies from 8-12 weeks with minor-moderate challenges to overcome (communication, intimacy, etc.) More intense challenges (infidelity, addictions, abuse, finances) may take longer.
 However, if you all are ready to conquer the challenges as a team, no mountain is to great to overcome.